Solar in OFallon, MO: 2026 Cost, Savings & Payback

 Does OFallon have net metering?

-Is solar worth it in OFallon, MO?
+Is solar worth it in OFallon, MO in 2026?